Steveorevo/node-red-contrib-nbrowser/README.md

 `WARNING: nbrowser enables powerful & very easy web automation.` `Please use nbrowser responsibly!!!`

+This might be useful for:

+* Reading and aggregating your favorite articles
+* Writing your own Instapaper clone
+* Testing your web sites

+Please don't use this for:

+* Taking over a country politically and/or socially
+* Stealing other peoples' intellectual property
+* Making crappy spam sites
+* Being a jerk

 ## Installation
 Run the following command in your Node-RED user directory (typically ~/.node-red):